IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/structural_analysis/index.rst

 Overview
 --------

-BlenderBIM provides tools for structural analysis within the BIM environment.
+Bonsai provides tools for structural analysis within the BIM environment.
 This integration allows for seamless workflow between architectural and structural engineering disciplines.

 Key Features